bmshoemaker/plot.ly-homework/README.md

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

 For this assignment, an interactive dashboard was built to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+The steps below were followed to create the interactive dashboard.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.